Arfey/aiohttp_admin2/docs/index.rst

-In `ToManyRelation` we put `name` which will use as title of the current relation, left_table_pk and right_table_pk which describe fields which responsible for relation between tables and `relation_controller` which receive the controller class of related model.
+In `ToManyRelation` we put `name` which will use as title of the current relation, left_table_pk which describe field which responsible for relation between tables and `relation_controller` which receive the controller class of related model.
 After that we'll have a tab bar on detail page of author model.
 On this tab we see all post of the current user.

 .. image:: /images/one_to_one_example.png